VirtusLab/scala-snippet-checker/README.md

-# Scala Snippet Runner
+# Scala Snippet Checker
-A Github Actions to run Scala Script snippet code in issues.
+A Github Action to run Scala Script snippet code in issues.

 It detects scala code in issues and comments.
-Each snippet must be annotated with `scala-cli` syntax after backtick.
+Each snippet must be annotated with `scala-cli` after backtick.

 In the background, it uses [ScalaCLI](https://scala-cli.virtuslab.org) to run Scala code.

 ## Annotate snippet of code

-There is exists a few ways to annotate snippet of code to run:
+There are a few ways to annotate snippet of code to run:

 - \`\`\``scala-cli`
 - \`\`\``scala-cli` args